-If we focus on the WSJ article then we can examine the graph it shows of future production.
+If we focus on the WSJ article, then we can examine the graph it shows of future production.

-In Japan the price of natural gas is eight times higher than in the USA.
-In Europe the price is five times higher than in the USA.
+In Japan, the price of natural gas is eight times higher than in the USA.
+In Europe, the price is five times higher than in the USA.
 Opening US natural gas to exports will increase the domestic price in the USA.
 In the home of free trade, the USA, it is forbidden to export natural gas and oil.
 This means that the price of oil in the USA is about $20 lower per barrel than in the rest of the world and the price differential is even greater for natural gas.
-The proposals to allow export that currently lie on President Obama’s desk should be regarded as an effort to maintain the production that they currently have.
+The proposals to allow export that currently lies on President Obama’s desk should be regarded as an effort to maintain the production that they currently have.

 During the 1990s there was also a period when the price of natural gas was markedly lower than the international price.
-Industry in the USA blossomed and President Clinton was able to take the credit for the nation’s economic success.
+Industry in the USA blossomed, and President Clinton was able to take the credit for the nation’s economic success.
 It will be interesting to study what happens now.